olagalal/hotel-management/README.md

 [![Shields.io](https://img.shields.io/badge/type-college%20project-orange?style=flat)](http://shields.io/)

-Hotel Management System is a Project for (Algorithms & Flowcharts - First Year) of my college.
+Hotel Management System is a Project that was made for **(Algorithms & Flowcharts - First Year)** in my college.
 It is a Project for dealing with files to store and retrieve records.

 ## Functions